stadium-software/multicolumn-checkboxlist/README.md

 ## Description
 Sometimes we want to display a checkbox list with a large number of items.
 Finding and selecting items in such a list is easier when the items are in multiple columns because users don't have to scroll as much.
-The module below will display the CheckBoxlist in as many columns as will fit into it's container.
+This module displays the CheckBoxlist in as many columns as will fit into it's container.

 ## Version